asu-ke-web-services/gios-vagrant/README.md

   * Download and install both PuTTY and PuTTYGen for windows from [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
   * A visual example to install is [here](http://aryannava.com/2014/04/05/installing-vagrant-on-windows-7-and-8/).

+4. Open gios-vagrant/config file and replace `YOUR_GIT_USER_NAME` with your Git username and `YOUR_GIT_PASSWORD` with you Git password.

-4. Run the following command in the `gios-vagrant` directory to work with this Vagrant Box:
+5. Run the following command in the `gios-vagrant` directory to work with this Vagrant Box:

   `vagrant up`

-5. You can see gios web-apps in `gios-vagrant/working_dir` directory.
+6. You can see gios web-apps in `gios-vagrant/working_dir` directory.

 The box will have the following ports forwarded by default: